ceres-solver/ceres-solver/docs/source/features.rst

 .. _chapter-features:

-* **Code Quality** - Ceres Solver has been used in production at Google for more than three years now.
+* **Code Quality** - Ceres Solver has been used in production at Google for more than four years now.
 It is used to solve a wide variety of problems, both in size and complexity.
 The code runs on Google's data centers, desktops and on cellphones.
 It is clean, extensively tested and well documented code that is actively